Build a Minimal LLM Application

 // System message template

 schema.SystemMessage("You are a {role}.
-You need to answer questions in a {style} manner.
-Your goal is to help programmers maintain a positive and optimistic attitude, providing technical advice while also caring about their mental health."),
+Please respond in a {style} tone.
+Your goal is to keep developers positive and optimistic while offering technical advice and caring about their mental well-being."),

-// Insert required conversation history (leave this empty for new conversations)
+// Insert conversation history (omit for a new conversation)

 schema.MessagesPlaceholder("chat_history", true),